Anna (magazine)

-Anna was a weekly Italian women's fashion magazine based in Milan, Italy.
+Anna was a weekly women's fashion magazine based in Milan, Italy.
 It was in circulation in 1984 and 2013.

 History and profile

 The magazine was founded in 1984 on the ashes of the monthly Annabella, a famous magazine closed in the 1980s.
 The publisher was RCS Periodici, part of RCS MediaGroup.
 Anna was published on a weekly basis.
 In 2007 its title was renamed as A. The magazine had many sister publications, including another women's magazine Amica.
 In 2013 it ceased publication.